ayush-KUMAR-behera/hospital_management_system_api/README.md

 This project is a backend API for managing hospital operations such as patients, doctors, and appointments.
 It is built using Java and Spring Boot and follows a layered architecture.

 ## 🚧 Status
-Work in progress – controllers are implemented.
+Work in progress – controllers are implemented,service updeated and added exception handling in patient